bertkdowns/pyomo-replace/paper/paper.md

 In the example image, the "Pressure Drop" state variable is fixed at 0 kPa.
 The "Mechanical Work" state variable in the Compressor is being replaced by the Pressure at the outlet stream.
 An initial guess for "Mechanical Work" may still be entered, which is updated to the correct value, which is based on the pressure specified at the outlet, when the model solves.

+One of the major advantages of Variable replacement is that it provides additional context for unit operations.
+In a GUI program, it is very easily to visually show that context by styling fixed State Variables, guesses, and calculated variables differently, and to show the links between variables.

-Working with a GUI means that adding and removing unit operations is common, and Variable Replacement provides a sensible way to deal with adding or removing unit operations.
+Working with a GUI also means that adding and removing unit operations is common, and Variable Replacement provides a sensible way to deal with adding or removing unit operations.
 When a unit operation is added, it's state variables and inlet ports are fixed by default to ensure the degrees of freedom are still zero.
 When a unit operation is removed, anything that is replacing it's state variables is also unfixed, and any inlet ports that were previously connected to the outlet of the unit operation are fixed, again keeping the degrees of freedom at zero.

 The GUI also does not provide any way to write custom initialisation routines, because these are usually specified as python code and can be quite complex, so it is out of scope of the project.
 However, the multi-stage initialisation that naturally works with variable replacement helps to improve the reliability of solving.
 As guesses are specified for the state variables, these can be used in the initialisation routine.
 In particular, this enables us to specify any set of variables to define the conditions of an inlet stream, wheras IDAES does not have initialisation routines for any set of state variables and is typically limited to only a certain set of properties.